NetSuite refines focus on SMBs facing growth challenges

 "We’re adding an entire REST [Representational State Transfer] interface for NetSuite that's gonna help from a technical perspective get more partners to build deeper integrations," Goldberg said.

 The biggest addition to the core NetSuite family is SuiteAnalytics, also unveiled at SuiteWorld.
-"We've been working for about five to six years, from the ground up redoing how you query, analyze and visualize data," Goldberg said.
-Though NetSuite has always offered a variety of analysis tools, users who want to do more complicated analysis and visualization often take data out of the software and dump it into Excel to do, for example, pivot tables.
+"We've been working for about five to six years, from the ground up redoing how you query, analyse and visualise data," Goldberg said.

+Though NetSuite has always offered a variety of analysis tools, users who want to do more complicated analysis and visualisation often take data out of the software and dump it into Excel to do, for example, pivot tables.
 Now, NetSuite itself offers that capability.

 Meanwhile, one of the first big projects leveraging Oracle software for NetSuite has resulted in a version of Oracle Planning and Budgeting Cloud Service (PBCS) for NetSuite's SuiteSuccess.

 The entire set of Oracle PBCS features, rolling out to are now available within NetSuite, with the addition of templates to help midsize companies get up and running on the software.

 Templates are available for NetSuite's core verticals, including warehouse distribution, manufacturing, marketing and advertising agency, software, retail, services and nonprofit.

 NetSuite is designed to be an integrated suite covering most of the business processes of the midsize companies it targets, but customers still need extensions to cover specific needs.

 NetSuite's SuiteTalk is designed for customers and developers to integrate the software with a variety of applications, but different customers take different approaches.

 NetSuite integration in action